OCA/account-financial-tools/account_partner_required/readme/DESCRIPTION.rst

-This module adds an option *Partner policy* on account types.
+This module adds an option *Partner policy* on account types and accounts.

 You have the choice between 3 policies: